Teaching Assistant Information

 International Teaching Assistants Heading link

-All ITAs from non-native English speaking countries are required to demonstrate oral proficiency in the English language.
+All International Teaching Assistants (ITAs) from non-native English speaking countries are required to demonstrate oral proficiency in the English language.
 All such incoming foreign students will be required to take an English Oral Proficiency test, also known as the SPEAK test, immediately after their arrival at the University.

-Depending on the test results, an international TA may be required to enroll in ESL 401 (ESL = English as a Second Language).
-The exact section will depend on the score received on the test.
+Depending on the test results, an international TA may be required to enroll in one or more of English Support Courses.
+The exact course(s) will depend on the score received on the test.
 Inadequate spoken English skills may preclude service, and therefore a stipend and tuition waiver, as a TA in the Department.